FORD FOUNDATION DISSERTATION FELLOWSHIP

 - Individuals committed to a career in teaching and research at the college or university level in the U.S.;

-- Individuals enrolled in an eligible research-based (dissertation-required) program leading to a Ph.D. or Sc.D. degree at a non-proprietary (not for profit) U.S. institution of higher education who will complete the dissertation in a period of 9-12 months during the 2020-2021 academic year,
+- Individuals enrolled in an eligible research-based (dissertation-required) program leading to a Ph.D. or Sc.D. degree at a non-proprietary (not for profit) U.S. institution of higher education who will complete the dissertation in a period of 9-12 months during the 2021-2022 academic year, but no later than Fall 2022;

 - Individuals who have not earned a doctoral degree at any time, in any field.